Informo/specs-bot/README.md

 gb build
 ```

-The bot's binary should now be available as `bin/specs-bot`
+The bot's binary should now be available as `bin/specs-bot`.
+You can run it as it is, or with the `--debug` flag to make it print debug logs, which explain the whole path of a payload's content through the different workflows.

 ## Configure